 3. Availability and Technical Support

 If your IT system goes down, you want to know that your provider will act swiftly and expertly to rectify the issue.
-Before choosing a company, identify the type of systems and support you need so you can understand whether your provider can meet your requirements.
+Before choosing a company, identify the type of systems and IT support you need so you can understand whether your provider can meet your requirements.
 For instance:

 - What are their helpdesk response times and availability (e.g. 24×7)